Spin-orbit coupling and beyond in Chiral-Induced Spin Selectivity: Theoretical Perspectives on CISS

-An intriguing but less explored direction involves the concept of curl forces, introduced by Berry and colleagues~\cite{Berry2015}.
+In this vein, Subotnik and co-workers~\cite{Teh2022} demonstrated that nuclear wave packets propagating near conical intersections experience large Berry forces capable of inducing spin separation, even under weak SOC conditions.
+These findings imply that coupling between nuclear motion and electronic spin states, mediated by geometric phase effects, can generate spin polarization in light-atom molecules.
+Related work has shown that Berry curvature contributes an antisymmetric component to the electronic friction tensor that acts on nuclei embedded in a gapless electronic environment~\cite{Teh2021}, such as near metal surfaces.
+In reality, this antisymmetric term is spurious \cite{Martinazzo2022a,Martinazzo2022b}: in the common Markov limit of a fast electronic response, the overall effect of the electronic excitations (electronic friction) is to cool nuclear motion sufficiently to enforce a true adiabatic limit.
+The latter comes \emph{together with its gauge fields}, namely the Fubini–Study pseudo-electric and Berry pseudo-magnetic forces \cite{Martinazzo2022a,Martinazzo2022b,Martinazzo2023}.
+Hence, Berry forces can naturally emerge in electronically dissipative settings and may even account for equilibrium spin polarization in metallic systems.
+This reinforces the view that so-called “SOC-independent” routes to CISS are viable, provided that electronic excitations (non-adiabatic dynamics) are properly included.\\ While these studies explore spin dynamics arising from nuclear motion, the explicit role of chirality in such models is not always addressed.
+Nonetheless, quantum geometry offers additional promise.
+Recent work has applied the Fubini–Study metric to derive electron-phonon coupling strengths \textit{ab initio}~\cite{Yu2024}, revealing nontrivial contributions even in topologically trivial systems.
+These findings are especially relevant for CISS theories that rely on vibronic interactions and spin selectivity emerging from nuclear motion. \\ Another perspective emphasizes the role of orbital selectivity in CISS.
+In this view, chiral structures preferentially filter electronic states with specific orbital angular momentum, which can subsequently couple to spin degrees of freedom via spin–orbit interaction~\cite{Yoda2018, Liu2021}.
+Such orbital filtering mechanisms suggest that spin polarization may emerge from an initial orbital asymmetry, even when intrinsic atomic SOC is weak.
+Recent studies further explore how orbital texture, interface hybridization, and symmetry constraints contribute to spin–orbital conversion in chiral systems \cite{Adhikari2023,Yoda2018,Yang2025}. \\ An intriguing but less explored direction involves the concept of curl forces, introduced by Berry and colleagues~\cite{Berry2015}.
 These nondissipative Newtonian forces, characterized by a non-zero curl, arise from kinetic energy terms that depend anisotropically on momentum.
 Since such forces cannot be derived from a scalar potential, they impose geometric constraints on particle trajectories and could potentially couple to spin degrees of freedom in chiral environments.
-Whether relativistic Hamiltonians for helical molecules naturally include these curl forces-and whether they discriminate between spin helicities-remains an open and promising question.
-Taken together, these diverse theoretical frameworks-ranging from topological band theory and Berry-phase dynamics to quantum geometric coupling and curl forces-offer mechanisms for spin polarization that are fundamentally distinct from traditional SOC-based explanations.
-Although further work is needed to incorporate chirality explicitly in some of these models, their success in generating finite spin polarization under minimal SOC assumptions suggests that they may hold the key to a unified understanding of the CISS effect.
+We note that non-adiabatic dynamics generically generate non-conservative forces on the nuclei that act as electromotive forces, changing the (Berry) magnetic flux and thus the molecular geometric phase, in analogy with an \emph{inverse} Faraday–Maxwell induction law \cite{Martinazzo2024}.
+Whether relativistic Hamiltonians for helical molecules naturally include these curl forces - and whether they discriminate between spin helicities - remains an open and promising question.
+Taken together, these diverse theoretical frameworks-ranging from topological band theory and Berry-phase dynamics to quantum geometric coupling and curl forces-offer mechanisms for spin polarization that are fundamentally distinct from traditional SOC-based explanations. \\ It is important to note that many existing theoretical treatments of CISS are formulated within effective single-particle frameworks.
+While such models capture essential symmetry and geometric aspects, they may overlook electron-electron interactions, correlation effects, and collective spin dynamics.
+Several recent works suggest that multiparticle mechanisms-such as interaction-enhanced spin polarization, spin fluctuations, and correlation-driven symmetry breaking—may play a crucial role in amplifying spin selectivity beyond single-particle expectations \cite{fransson25}.
+A comprehensive understanding of CISS likely requires combining symmetry-based approaches with many-body treatments.
+Future progress will likely require integrating symmetry-based single-particle frameworks with many-body treatments to fully resolve the magnitude and robustness of CISS. \\ Although further work is needed to incorporate chirality explicitly in some of these models, their success in generating finite spin polarization under minimal SOC assumptions suggests that they may hold the key to a unified understanding of the CISS effect.
 These SOC-independent frameworks motivate a closer examination of dynamical spin processes in chiral systems.